joergschultzelutter/core-aprs-client/README.md

 ## Core features
 - Core APRS-IS functionality, covering both 'old' and '[new](http://www.aprs.org/aprs11/replyacks.txt)' ACK/REJ processing
 - Configurable dupe message handler
+- Optional:
-- APRS Beaconing and Bulletins (optional)
+    - Support for APRS beaconing and bulletins
-- Program crash handler, allowing you to get notified in case the client crashes (optional)
+    - Program crash handler, allowing you to get notified in case the client crashes

 ## Configuring the client
 The steps for starting the client are described [here](docs/configuration.md).